integreat-io/integreat-transporter-mongodb/README.md

 ### Prerequisits

-Requires at least node v18, Integreat v1.0, and MongoDb 5.0.
+Requires at least node v18, Integreat v1.0, and MongoDB 5.0.

 ### Installing and using